Right to Buy Mortgages

 Author: Carl Shave - CEO and co-founder

-Last updated: 21 Nov 2024
+Last updated: 06 Dec 2024

-What is the Right To Buy scheme?
+What is the Right to Buy scheme?

-The scheme allows existing tenants of public-sector homes in England to buy the property they currently rent.
-This will be at a price discounted below the market value.
+The Right to Buy scheme allows existing tenants of public-sector homes in England to buy the property they currently rent.
+This will be at a price discounted below the market value based on how long you have lived in the property [1].
 Similar schemes are available in Northern Ireland, but the rules are slightly different.
-The scheme has been around for decades, with increased popularity in the 1980s.

 An introduction to Right to Buy Mortgages